agda2lh

 In summary, what we are lacking is a Haskell target that maintains the static checks of the original Agda code and is still easily interoperable with normal Haskell code when desired.

-is a plugin to Haskell that adds automatically-checked refinement types
+plugin to Haskell that adds automatically-checked refinement types to

 type that is refined by a boolean predicate over values of the